Talk to us

 “Remember that every seminarian that you support walks into a hospital.
 Every seminarian you support will provide the sacraments to someone who’s dying.
 Every seminarian you support provides respite to those of us who are working for the sick and the ill,” Dr Michael told the almost 500 guests who gathered on August 30 at Moonee Valley Racecourse for this year’s Archbishop’s Dinner.

-Dr Michael, Director of Palliative Care at Cabrini Health, was the guest speaker at the flagship event of the Knights of the Southern Cross Victoria, which raises funds for the education of seminarians at Corpus Christi College, and for those studying to be chaplains for the Australian Defence Force.
+Dr Michael, a palliative care physician, academic and Associate Professor at the University of Notre Dame Australia, was the guest speaker at the flagship event of the Knights of the Southern Cross Victoria, which raises funds for the education of seminarians at Corpus Christi College, and for those studying to be chaplains for the Australian Defence Force.

 This year, $88,000 was raised for the seminary, a record for the annual event, which has now raised more than $1.6 million over its 24 years.